Florrie Forde

-Florrie Forde (born Flora May Augusta Flannagan;16 August 1875 – 18 April 1940) was an Australian-born popular singer and music hall entertainer.
-From 1897 she lived and worked in the United Kingdom.
-She was one of the most popular stars of the early 20th century music hall.
+Florrie Forde (born Flora May Augusta Flannagan;16 August 1875 – 18 April 1940) was an Australian-born British vaudevillian performer and popular singer, notable in music hall and pantomime.
+From 1897 she lived and worked in the United Kingdom, where she found her greatest success, as one of the most popular stars of the early 20th century as a music hall entertainer and recording artist.

 Early life and career

-Forde was born in Fitzroy, Victoria, in 1875.
-She was the sixth of the eight children of Lott Flannagan, a stonemason, and Phoebe (née Simmons), who also had two children from a prior marriage.
-By 1878 her parents had separated and Phoebe married Thomas Ford, a theatrical costumier in 1888.
+Forde was born in Fitzroy, Victoria, on 16 August 1875.
+She was the sixth of the eight children of Irish-born Lott Flannagan, a stonemason, and Phoebe (née Simmons), who also had two children from a prior marriage.
+By 1878, her parents had separated.
+Phoebe married Thomas Ford, a theatrical costumier in 1888.
 Forde and some of her siblings were placed in a convent.
 At the age of sixteen, she ran away to live with an aunt in Sydney.
 When she appeared on the local music hall stage, she adopted her stepfather's surname but added an 'e'.

 According to The Sydney Morning Herald's reviewer, at one of her earliest vaudeville performances in January 1892, "[i]n the first part the vocalists were all well received, and several had to respond to encores.
 The serio-comic song by Miss Florrie Ford, 'Yes, You Are,' proved a great attraction."
 Another of her earliest vaudeville performances was in February 1892 at Polytechnic Music Hall in Pitt Street.
 She toured widely in Australia over the next few years, performing as a soubrette, or in pantomimes as a "principal boy".